HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

 The following work will *not* be completed as part of this deliverable:

 - **Personalization:** Because the MVP will not support a login experience, any personalized features that require authentication (e.g. saving searches) are explicitly descoped from this deliverable.
+- **Opportunity Listing Page:** The MVP will not include an opportunity listing page, instead the search results will directly link to the corresponding opportunity listing page on grants.gov.
+An updated opportunity listing page will be completed in its own 30k ft deliverable.
 - **Full Text Search:** The MVP is only expected to include (a subset of) filtering based on opportunity metadata that is already available in the existing grants.gov database, so searching the full text of the opportunity is explicitly descoped from this deliverable.
-- **Full Text Listing:** Similarly, the first iteration of the opportunity listing page delivered is only expected to include opportunity fields that are already available in the existing grants.gov database.
-As a result, displaying the full text of the opportunity within the listing page is explicitly descoped from this deliverable.

 ## Integrations